Monthly Archives: March 2010

 A Bookish Couple of Days…

 First off before I start to rabbit on about what have been wonderfully bookish times over the past few days I wanted to say a big thank you to you all for your very kind birthday wishes yesterday.
-In fact … Continue reading
+In fact one of you has a surprise further down, there is also a competition today too, so do keep reading on after my waffle for that.
+This could have been the next bookish bits as it’s quite a jam packed post.

 61 Comments